 Mrs. Gallagher has two amazing children (Riley and Brendan) who have an unlimited amount of energy.
 In her spare time, Mrs. Gallagher enjoys reading, long distance running (she recently ran her 6th marathon) and singing off-key.
 Since recently joining CrossFit, Mrs. Gallagher can now do up to 200 burpees without throwing up.

-Ms. Fabbri could not be more excited to join the KIC team this summer!
-She graduated from the University of Illinois Urbana-Champaign where she majored in Elementary Education with a concentration in mathematics.
-Currently, Ms. Fabbri teaches first grade at Highlands Elementary School in District 203 and loves to watch her students grow and achieve!
+Ms. Fabbri could not be more excited to return to the KIC team this summer!
+She graduated from the University of Illinois Urbana-Champaign where she majored in Elementary Education.
+Currently, she is pursuing a masters degree in Curriculum and Instruction from U of I. Go Illini!
+Ms. Fabbri has taught both first and fourth grade at Highlands Elementary school in District 203 and loves to watch her students grow and achieve!

 Ms. Fabbri’s life passions are cooking, shopping, and crafting.
 In her free time she also enjoys spending time with her dog, Louie, who is only ten pounds but thinks he is as tough as a German Shepherd!

 Ms. Paige graduated from the University of Illinois with a degree in elementary education.
 She student taught in 5th grade at Kingsley Elementary and is currently working on her Master’s degree in reading from the University of St. Francis.
 She has been teaching for 9 years and currently teaches 5th grade at Washington Jr High (where she went to school herself!).
 She is the Battle of the Books sponsor and is the founder of newly created Minecraft club at Washington.